zporter/labelless_fields/README.md

 ## Options

 Five options can be passed along with the method.
+Feel free to play with the given example html page by passing in the different options.
+The example page can be found under example/index.html

-To set the options at call time, use the following syntax:
+To set the options, use the following syntax:

 	$("form").labelless({ optionName:value });